izikeros/blog/content/posts/posts/2023/2023-02-01-impact_of_google_search_and_llms_on_methal_capabilities.md

 <a id="final-thoughts-on-the-impact-of-search-engines-and-large-language-models-on-mental-and-cognitive-capabilities"></a>
 ### Final Thoughts on the Impact of Search Engines and Large Language Models on Mental and Cognitive Capabilities

-In conclusion, search engines and large language models have the potential to greatly impact our mental and cognitive capabilities, both positively and negatively.
+Search engines and large language models have the potential to greatly impact our mental and cognitive capabilities, both positively and negatively.
 As we continue to rely on these technologies for information and knowledge, it is important to understand their impact and to determine the best ways to use them to enhance our cognitive abilities.
 Future research will be essential in helping us to fully understand the impact of these technologies on our mental and cognitive capabilities, and in guiding their development and use in the years to come.

 *Any comments or suggestions?
 [Let me know](mailto:ksafjan@gmail.com?subject=Blog+post).*
 <a id="references"></a>